parkhangorodsky/BitByteBistro/README.md

 ### Use Case 1: Sign up
+1. Run the Main.java, the default view is the login view where there's a text button that takes you to the login view.
+2. Enter your userID, email and password and signup, you will be taken back to the login screen.

 ### Use Case 2: Login
+1. This is the default view, login with your email and password once you've signed up.

 ### Use Case 3: Recipe Search by Recipe Name
 1. Run the Main.java and login.